View Current

 (5) This Procedure applies to all potential breaches of the Code and applies to:

-1. academic, teaching and professional staff of the University; or
+1. academic, teaching and professional staff of the University

-2. those with an honorary academic title (conjoint or visiting appointment) conferred by the University through the Honorary Academic Titles Policy, regardless of the employment status of the person at the time the potential breach is raised.
+2. those with an honorary academic title (conjoint or visiting appointment) conferred by the University through the Honorary Academic Titles and Visiting Appointments Policy, regardless of the employment status of the person at the time the potential breach is raised; and

 (6) The University will investigate all potential breaches raised, regardless of whether the complaint is raised anonymously or if the Complainant withdraws the complaint at any point during this procedure.